NorthOC/openweatherapi-dashboard-flask/README.md

 # Flask course - Baltic internships

 Weekly tasks of the course will be uploaded here.
-I'm guessing, in this course, we will create a bare-bone functional Flask app.
+If I upload the weeks challenge, it means that I am done with that week!

 ## First week (deadline: Mar 25):